cwheel/Together/README.md

 Together
 ========

 A Lan Party Management Tool; no more losing your voice in a few hours.
 Conduct votes somewhat quietly and painlessly.
 Provides basic managment tools for quickly starting and stopping configured game servers.
+All features are working and fully implimented.
+A back end UI is still needed but the system is fully functional without.

 **Project Status:**